Vexille

-Vexille (ベクシル 2077日本鎖国, Bekushiru 2077 Nihon sakoku) is a 2007 Japanese CGI anime film, written, directed, and edited by Fumihiko Sori, and features the voices of Meisa Kuroki, Yasuko Matsuyuki, and Shosuke Tanihara.
+Vexille (ベクシル 2077日本鎖国, Bekushiru 2077 Nihon sakoku) is a 2007 Japanese CGI anime science fiction film written, directed, and edited by Fumihiko Sori, and features the voices of Meisa Kuroki, Yasuko Matsuyuki, and Shosuke Tanihara.

-At the 60th Locarno International Film Festival, where Vexille made its world premiere, the film was sold to 75 countries, including the United States-based distributor, Funimation Entertainment; however since that time the number increased to 129 countries.
+At the 60th Locarno International Film Festival, where Vexille made its world premiere, the film was sold to 75 countries, including the United States–based distributor, Funimation Entertainment; however since that time the number increased to 129 countries.

 Plot

 By the 2060s, robotics technology has become extremely advanced, including cybernetics.
 World opinion begins to turn against robotics, leading to the U.N. declaring a unilateral ban on further research in 2067.
 Japan, being home to robotics pioneer Daiwa Heavy Industries, strongly protests this ban, but is unable to prevent its passage.
 In protest, Japan withdraws from international politics.
 All foreigners are deported, and further immigration is prohibited.
-In addition, the R.A.C.E. network is constructed — 270 off-shore installations that cover Japan with an energy field, nullifying all communication with the outside world and making satellite surveillance impossible.
+In addition, the R.A.C.E. network is constructed—270 off-shore installations that cover Japan with an energy field, nullifying all communication with the outside world and making satellite surveillance impossible.
 Trade and diplomacy continues, but Japan vanishes from the world scene.

 Ten years later, the United States Navy special warfare unit "SWORD" is trying to trap a Japanese informant for Daiwa in Colorado.
 The instigator, Saito, escapes by cutting off his own leg.
 Analysis shows the leg is made of bio-metal.
 SWORD suspects that Japan has concealed extensive development of banned technologies.
 They embark on an unapproved scheme to infiltrate Japan and to find out the frequency of the R.A.C.E. network, enabling SWORD to gather intelligence on the country.
 Although the agents successfully enter Japan, they are detected by security forces before they can transmit their data.
 Vexille is the sole SWORD agent to evade capture, and only her lover Leon survives to be taken to Daiwa's headquarters.
 Vexille awakens to find Tokyo is now a shanty town ruled by Daiwa.
 A small resistance movement opposes the company, and uses Vexille's transmitter to successfully transmit the distortion frequency.